|

 “A printed card means nothing except that you are too lazy to write to the woman who has done more for you than anyone in the world.” -Anna Jarvis, founder of Mother’s Day.

-I came across this information about 10 years ago.
-I don’t remember exactly how I found it, but I do remember why I found it……don’t shoot the messenger.
-And please, don’t wish me a happy Mother’s Day.
-Here’s my story.
+I stumbled across this quote about 10 years ago.
+I honestly can’t remember exactly how I found it, but I definitely remember WHY I found it.
+And ever since, every Mother’s Day aisle has felt a little less sentimental and a little more like a seasonal guilt section with flowers.
+So please, don’t wish me a Happy Mother’s Day……here’s my story.

 How It Began….